Ear infectionsOtitis media

 No one should smoke around children.
 Studies indicate that children who live with smokers have a significantly increased risk for ear infections.

-Treatment Guidelines for Acute Otis Media (AOM)
+Treatment for Acute Otitis Media (AOM)

 Most cases of AOM clear up on their own within a week and do not require antibiotic treatment.
 (Antibiotics are necessary for children with special health concerns, and infants younger than 6 months.)
 Doctors often recommend a "watchful waiting" period for the first 48 to 72 hours after symptoms appear, to see if ear pain and other symptoms resolve on their own.